Practical principles tested in surprisingly different situations across five continents

-This simple framework of ethics principles has now proven useful to individuals, governments, judiciaries, law enforcement agencies, hospitals, post-secondary institutions, corporations and professional associations across the Americas and in Africa, Asia, Europe and the Middle East.
+This simple framework of “universal ethics” principles has now proven useful to individuals, governments, judiciaries, law enforcement agencies, hospitals, post-secondary institutions, corporations and professional associations in Africa, Asia, Europe, the Middle East, and across the Americas.

-Inherently imperfect, the framework’s validity is based primarily on user feedback.
+Inherently imperfect, the validity of this framework is based primarily on user feedback.
 Please tell us about your experience applying this free ethics guide to your own situation or to your professional/volunteer role.
 Let us know if your organization is the first to report that the Flame Framework was not a helpful guide!

 Once you have our permission, you will be authorized to use any of the free resources on this site with your students, colleagues or other groups – as long as you acknowledge the source and show our copyright on all of the materials.